 Yes, in several countries, you can fund your citizenship or residency application using Bitcoin, Ethereum, or stablecoins.
 While most governments still require the final payment in fiat, many licensed agents and legal firms now accept crypto and convert it on your behalf.Just ensure you're working with a government-approved provider that follows proper KYC and compliance protocols.

-There’s no one-size-fits-all answer, but Saint Kitts & Nevis, Portugal, and Malta are among the most trusted programs with strong legal structures and international recognition.For speed and simplicity, Vanuatu and Dominica are also considered safe, provided you go through a licensed agent with a verifiable track record.
+There’s no one-size-fits-all answer, but Saint Kitts & Nevis, and Malta are among the most trusted programs with strong legal structures and international recognition.For speed and simplicity, Vanuatu and Dominica are also considered safe, provided you go through a licensed agent with a verifiable track record.

 It depends on the country: